The Financial Technology Law Review: Austria

 Generally, different licensing requirements may apply under the Austrian Trade Code or financial supervisory laws.

 The Austrian Trade Code will apply whenever (1) the activity is of a commercial nature and (2) is provided in Austria, as long as no regulated activity is conducted (i.e., because in this case special financial supervisory rules apply).
 Depending on the activities to be provided, the trade licence may be free or regulated.
-A regulated trade licence bears additional burdens (such as the requirement to set up a branch or subsidiary in Austria).
+A regulated trade licence bears additional burdens.

 If the proposed activities are regulated under financial services laws, specific licensing requirements will apply.
-In a nutshell, Austria has transposed the relevant EU framework legislation under the Markets in Financial Instruments Directive (MiFID II), the E-Money Directive, the Alternative Investment Fund Manager Directive (AIFMD) and the Payment Services Directive II (PSD II).
+In a nutshell, Austria has transposed the relevant EU framework legislation under the MiFID II, the E-Money Directive, the Alternative Investment Fund Manager Directive (AIFMD) and the PSD II.
 In addition, as a general guideline, fintech companies should be aware that almost all of the services listed in Annex 1 to the Capital Requirements Directive (CRD IV) require a banking licence in Austria.
 This may be significantly more burdensome than expected as compared to their home state legislation.
 For instance, such activities include trading with currencies and financial instruments.

 ii Cross-border issues

 Where fintech companies do not provide regulated services and are not licensed under their home Member State legislation, no passport is generally available.
-To the extent that the Austrian Trade Code applies (see Section II.i above), services may be provided in Austria on a temporary basis only under the EU freedom of services without a trade licence.
-If a service is targeting the Austrian market on a continuous basis or if the services are continuously provided in Austria, a trade licence will be required (see Section II.i above).
+To the extent that the Austrian Trade Code applies (see Section II.i), services may be provided in Austria on a temporary basis only under the EU freedom of services without a trade licence.
+If a service is targeting the Austrian market on a continuous basis or if the services are continuously provided in Austria, a trade licence will be required (see Section II.i).

 This approach applies irrespective of the means of communication involved.
 In terms of traditional mail, it will therefore be sufficient if the place of sending and posting the offer to enter into a relevant contract or the acceptance thereof is in Austria.
 With regard to services offered via the internet, licensing requirements will usually be triggered if clients located in Austria find themselves in the position – technically and legally – to enter into relevant commitments legally binding on them.